dfelinto/blender-manual/manual/addons/rigging/rigify/basics.rst

 ------------------

-With the bones in the correct positions, jump back in Object Mode, go to the Armature tab, scroll down to the bottom and click on the *Generate* button to finalize the rig creation.
+With the bones in the correct positions, jump back in Object Mode, go to the Armature tab, scroll down to the bottom and click on the *Generate Rig* button to finalize the rig creation.
 The generation process will take from few seconds to one minute depending on rig complexity and hardware specifications of your machine.
 If the generated rig needs tweaking, you can modify the meta-rig accordingly and